 If you only plan to pump only once in a while, a manual pump may be just the thing.
 But if you’ll be pumping more frequently, you might find it too time consuming.

 Tip: when shopping for manual pumps, look for those with adjustable pressure settings to make pumping more comfortable.
-And because your milk must be properly stored, look for pumps that include coordinating milk storage milk storage bottles or bags.
+And because your milk must be properly stored, look for pumps that include coordinating milk storage bottles or bags.

 Small electric breast pumps are a good choice for occasional pumping, or perhaps even a part-time job.